Permaculture Design CertificationCare of People, Care of Earth, Share the Surplus

 My Experience: Having the opportunity to study and practice permaculture at the Yoga Farm was unique indeed.
 The whole systems approach of permaculture, with its apt coalescence of science, traditional wisdom and ethics is beautiful no matter where it is studied and applied.
 That it took place at an ashram upholding Vedic and Yogic traditional wisdom and ethics – roots from the likes of which permaculture has sprouted -allowed a participatory walk through not only the physical design aspects, but the invisible social and spiritual ones as well.
 Truly every site where permaculture is applied comes with its own context, but I was delighted to experience an ancient wisdom tradition and understand it to be permaculture.
 It was equally dreamy to be with and then envision the land there, with all its potential for observation, contemplation, design and development.

 The Sivananda Yoga Farm is a 501(c)3 non-profit organization.

 We are committed to being in positive relationship with nature and community.

 We are seeking dedicated volunteers who are interested in yoga and who have practical skills in permaculture, gardening

 If you are interested in volunteering with us, please read the full Karma Yoga or Seva Study page before filling out the application.
 Make sure to specify your skills and financial needs on the form.

 Come learn in the beautiful Sierra Nevada foothills of California!
 Experience the outdoors, unplug and connect with nature.

 In addition to our PDC we offer several other Yoga programs that incorporate outdoor experiences like gardening, permaculture, hiking, nature awareness and more.

 LEARN, INSPIRE, REGENERATE

-Our Sivananda Yoga Farm Permaculture Blog has more information, updates, transcripts, videos, and articles.
+The Sivananda Yoga Farm Permaculture Blog has offers articles, updates, interviews, transcripts, videos, and more.